-The Hudson Transmission Project is a 660 MW electric transmission link between New York City and PJM Interconnection that began construction in May of 2011.
+The Hudson Transmission Project is a 660 MW electric transmission link between New York City and PJM Interconnection that was completed in June of 2013.
 While its main purpose is to provide a new source of electric power for the New York City customers of the New York Power Authority (NYPA), the Project also provides New York City with access to renewable resources throughout PJM and includes very significant upgrades and reinforcements to the transmission system in New Jersey.

 The Hudson transmission line is entirely underground and underwater, using HVDC technology.
 The route begins in Ridgefield, New Jersey, the site of a new converter station, where it interconnects with the PJM system at a PSE&G substation.
 The line follows existing railroad rights-of-way, through an inactive railroad tunnel to the edge of the Hudson River in Edgewater.
 It is then buried beneath the Hudson for approximately three miles to a landfall point near Pier 92 in Manhattan.
 The final half-mile of cable is routed beneath the West Side Highway and ultimately into the ConEd W. 49th Street Substation.

 The Hudson Transmission Project was conceived in response to a public solicitation by NYPA in the spring of 2005 by which NYPA requested proposals for the supply of 500 MW of electric power capacity for its customers in New York City.
 Hudson Transmission Partners, LLC (HTP) responded with its proposal to provide a minimum of 500 MW of firm transmission capacity via an underground-and-underwater link to the PJM system.
 The proposal was selected by NYPA in 2006.
-Construction on the project began in May 2011 and is expected to be completed in the summer of 2013.
+Construction on the project began in May 2011 and was completed in June 2013, ahead of schedule.

 West Point Transmission is in the development phase, with major permit applications submitted to the New York State Public Service Commission and the U.S. Army Corps of Engineers.
 Routing, environmental, and technical studies have been completed.
-The West Point Transmission cables will be installed, to the greatest extent possible, underneath the Hudson River but will bypass areas in the river that are uniquely valuable or environmentally sensitive.
+The West Point Transmission cables will be installed underneath the Hudson River, avoiding permanent impacts to environmentally sensitive areas.
 Land-based portions of the cable route will be buried underground.